PlotkinLab/fibril-cyclization/README.md

 **How to run the scipt?**

 `./run.sh`

-Before running the script, edit the $ROSETTA3 to be your Rosetta installed path
+Before running the script, edit the `$ROSETTA3` to be your Rosetta installed path

-**How to customize the script for other fibrils?**

 ## Reference